symbol/symbol-docs/source/concepts/account.rst

 Multisig Account
 ****************

 Accounts become truly smart when configured with special rules – directly on the NEM blockchain – that define how they relate and control each other, as well as how their contents can be updated and transferred.
-One crucial type of rule is :doc:`multisig <multisig-account>` control that allows ownership of account based assets to be shared in a variety of ways between multiple parties, all in the blockchain.
+One crucial type of rule is :doc:`multisig <multisig-account>` control that allows ownership of account based assets to be shared in a variety of ways between multiple parties.

 **********
 Properties